Duan-JM/awesome-papers-fewshot/others/README.md

 - [NIPS 2020] Few-shot Visual Reasoning with Meta-Analogical Contrastive Learning
     * Visual Reasoning
 - [NIPS 2020] OOD-MAML: Meta-Learning for Few-Shot Out-of-Distribution Detection and Classification
-- [NIPS 2020] One Solution is Not All You Need: Few-Shot Extrapolation via Structured MaxEnt RL
 - [NIPS 2020] Adversarially Robust Few-Shot Learning: A Meta-Learning Approach
     * Adversarially Robust FSL
 - [CVPR 2020] Multi-Domain Learning for Accurate and Few-Shot Color Constancy